 - Work must be clearly labelled on the back with the title, medium, category, artist's name, age, and phone number.

 - All painted works must be dry at time of delivery.

 Tips and Pointers

-Here are some tips and pointers to prepare and present your artwork for Young at Art 2018.
-When handing over your artwork to the gallery to display you need to make sure it is 'gallery ready' – in other words ready for hanging or displaying in the gallery.
+When handing over your artwork to the gallery for display you need to make sure it is 'gallery ready' - in other words ready for hanging or displaying in the gallery.
 Artwork that is not framed or display ready will not be accepted.
-There is no one way to do it but there are a few steps that just should not be overlooked.

 - Finish your work off completely by painting the sides and sealing it when dry.